ionicc/qr-transfer-node/README.md

 # QR-FileTransfer done in NodeJS!

-Transfer files over Wifi using your Terminal
+Transfer files over Wifi using your Terminal!

 This project was inspired from [claudiodangelis](https://github.com/claudiodangelis)'s qr-filetransfer.
 You could check it out over [here](https://github.com/claudiodangelis/qr-filetransfer)